kube-rs/website/docs/controllers/intro.md

     R -- update state --> K
 ```

-any unsuccessful reconciliations are retried or requeued, so a controller should **eventually** apply the desired state to the world.
+Any unsuccessful reconciliations are retried or requeued, so a controller should **eventually** apply the desired state to the world.

 Writing a controller requires **three** pieces: